 Unless you are in a high-end French restaurant, you are expected to pay at the counter.
-The first time I visited France, I remember my mother asking for the bill for 45+ minutes.
+The first time I visited France with my family, I remember my mother asking for the bill for 45+ minutes.

-It was years later that I realized that with most waiters at brasseries and cafés running around, it is perfectly acceptable to get up and pay at the bar, instead of waiting.
+It was years later after moving here that I realized that with most waiters at brasseries and cafés running around, it is perfectly acceptable to get up and pay at the bar, instead of waiting.

-Do put your bread on the left side of the plate, not in it
+1. Do put your bread on the left side of the plate, not in it.

 In a normal brasserie or café, you will not have a bread plate.
 The bread is supposed to lie directly on the table, at the side of your dinner plate, where the bread plate would have been.
 This may seem odd (and unhygienic) to you, but I assure you, this is the French way.

-☞ RELATED POST: French Table Setting – The Easy Version
+☞ READ MORE: French Table Setting – The Easy Version

-Do tear the bread with your hand, not with your knife
+2. Do tear the bread with your hand, not with your knife.

 Along with placing the bread directly on the table, you are meant to tear into the bread with your hands, and not a knife.
 More unhygienic stuff, you say.
 I agree, but c’est la vie.

-Do order a jug of water with dinner
+3. Do order a jug of water with dinner.

 A jug of tap water is free in French restaurants, so don’t hesitate to ask for a “Carafe d’eau“.
 If you are a tourist speaking English, they might try to fob you off with bottled water that you will then have to pay for, so watch out.
 Don’t hesitate to insist on a carafe, it is the law in France.